InspiryThemes/realhomes-docs/docs/how-to-setup-vacation-rentals.md

 ![Screenshot](images/import-demo/import-demo-data.png)

-Before you begin, make sure all the required plugins are installed and activated.

-Click on blue **Import** button and you will see a popup so click on the blue **Yes, import!** button again to confirm the import for the relevant layout of the theme.
+Click on blue **Import** button of **Vacation Rentals - Elementor** and you will see a popup so click on the blue **Yes, import!** button again to confirm the import for the relevant layout of the theme.
 Wait for few minutes as the demo images are being fetched from the remote server and this process can take a couple of minutes.

 ![Screenshot](images/vacation-rentals/demo-import.jpg)